OctopusDeploy/blog/blog/2021-07/june-community-update/index.md

 ## Conclusion

 I hope these resources are helpful.
-If you want to see something in this blog each month and see any great third-party content about Octopus Deploy, please reach out to me at <derek.campbell@octopus.com>.
+If there's any topics you’d like us to cover in our blog, or any great third-party content about Octopus Deploy you think we should include, please reach out to me at <derek.campbell@octopus.com>.

 Happy deployments!